-The enrollment deposit is applied in its entirety to tuition incurred during the student's first semester of enrollment.
+The enrollment deposit is nonrefundable.
+It is applied in its entirety to tuition incurred during the student's first semester of enrollment.
 If the student is not registered for classes during the first semester of enrollment due to an approved deferral of registration, no balance will be refunded nor applied to a future semester.